CBP provides security for Super Bowl LVII

-A U.S. Customs and Border Protection Air and Marine Operations UH-60 Black Hawk helicopter conducts a flyover of State Farm Stadium as CBP provides significant security in advance of Super Bowl LVII in Glendale, Ariz., Feb.
+U.S. Customs and Border Protection Executive Assistant Commissioner Office of Field Operations Pete Flores visits with CBP officers conducting Non-Intrusive Inspections on a secure lot in advance of Super Bowl LVII in Glendale, Ariz., Feb.
 6, 2023.
 CBP Photo by Glenn Fawcett

 |Date Taken: